G1OJS/SARK100-Firmware/pages/Correcting Measurement Errors.md

 It can be seen that in most cases the percent error in the G1OJS V02 output is lower than that in the V13 output.
 However that's not true in all cases at all frequencies.
 To get a fuller assessment of the effect of using approach 2, it would be necessary to repeat this analysis at many more load resistances and probably reactances too.

-One thing to note is that the V13 code limits measured VSWR to 20 before calculating X, which explains the relatively smooth and low error for the reactance trace in the 1000 ohm graph (1000 ohms happens to have a true VSWR of exactly 20!).
+One thing to note is that the V13 code limits measured VSWR to 9.99 and Z to 2000 ohms before calculating R and X as a functions of VSWR and Z, which explains the relatively smooth and lower error result for the V13 reactance trace in the 1000 ohm graph; the V13 code is internally 'maxing out' on intermediate steps in the calculation of R and X.

 ![](https://g1ojs.github.io/G1OJS-MR300-SARK100-Firmware/assets/img/2025-01-20%20V02%20Errors%20vs%20V13%2050%20Ohms.PNG)